mizool/playbook/docs/best-practices/application-architecture.md

     !!! info "Rationale"
         This ensures that they can be passed around freely between layers without causing cycles in package or module dependencies.

+* POJO instances should be immutable.
+The preferred technique is to annotate the class with Lombok's `@Value` and `@Builder` annotations:
+    ```java
+    @Value
+    @Builder(toBuilder = true)
+    public class MyClass
+    {
+    }
+    ```

+    !!! info "Rationale"
+        Immutable POJO classes not only facilitate thread-safe programming, but also prevent various mistakes: changing an instance's fields usually changes its hash code, which can break the behavior of any collection the instance is contained in.
+Another danger in altering an instance is that one may not be aware that another other part of the application still has a reference to that instance, but may not be built to deal with such changes.

 ## REST layer

 Classes in this layer are never referenced by application classes in another layer.